 - Include all relevant information, such as the date the independent reviewer told you about their decision.

 - Explain why you disagree with the independent reviewer's decision.

 The Scottish Courts and Tribunals Service website has more information on how to make a summary application to a sheriff court.

 Once the sheriff has reviewed your case they will make a decision.
 This decision is final.

 If your appeal is unsuccessful and you do not want an employer to see information about your pre-12 behaviour, you can cancel your application for an enhanced disclosure or PVG scheme membership.

 This would prevent the employer from seeing any information about your pre-12 behaviour.
 It would also prevent you from continuing with the job application.

-What happens if Police Scotland appeals the decision
+What happens if the police appeal the decision

 The police can appeal the independent reviewer's decision on a point of law only.
 They would have 28 days to make the appeal.
 In this instance, the sheriff's decision would be final.